Council of the College of Registered Nurses and Midwives of Prince Edward Island

 What is the function of the council?

-• exercise the college’s rights, powers and privileges in the college’s name and on the college’s behalf.
+• to exercise the college’s rights, powers and privileges in the college’s name and on the college’s behalf.

 RHPA, Section 10 (1) states that "A council may make bylaws not inconsistent with this Act or the regulations relating to the management and operation of the college, including bylaws.
-In addition, RHPA, in Section 10(2), states that Council
+In addition, RHPA, in Section 10(2), states that Council:

 • shall appoint a registrar for the purposes of this Act and the regulations; and